janitham/swagger-codegen-server-example/README.md

 2. Java Configuration

-In this example, the models are provided while generating the apis' therefore, this can be extended with other examples also (Ex:- Hibernate).
+In this example, the models are provided while generating the apis' therefore, this can be extended with other frameworks (Ex:- Hibernate).